<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 VAMS® Makes It Easier, Smarter, and Quantitative

-In his work on steroid analysis, Dr. Brailsford had been working with dried blood spots for some time when a colleague told him about the Mitra® device.
+In his work on steroid analysis, Dr. Brailsford had been working with dried blood spots (DBS) for some time when a colleague told him about the Mitra® device.

 "After having a quick look, I could immediately see it was an approach worth investigating," Dr. Brailsford says.
 "It met our needs relating to both the simplicity of sample collection and the ability to quantify the analytes detected."